Getting Started with MaxTAF

 Common Pool

-Common pool is a pool of selenium nodes that you can run tests on.
+The common pool is a pool of selenium nodes that you can run cases on.
 By default, it is a shared pool that all MaxTAF Cloud users can use between themselves.
-When you run a test on a common pool, the test is added to the queue.
-After checking for availability the test is sent to the first available selenium node, where it is executed.
-If all the nodes are busy, the test will wait in a queue for execution.
-After one of the nodes is available again, the test will continue with execution.
+When you run a case on the common pool, it is added to a queue.
+After checking for availability the case is sent to the first available selenium node, where it is executed.
+If all the nodes are busy, the case will wait in the queue until it can be executed.
+As soon one of the nodes becomes available again, the case will be executed.

-In order to use common pool for your case/suite, do the following:
+In order to use common pool to run your case/suite, do the following:

 - Go to Cases/Suites and choose a case/suite